 Insurance companies determine rates by assessing their risk when they insure an individual.
 It's not personal; they use statistics about other people that share the same traits then apply algorithms to come up with the probability that the insured person will be involved in an accident.

 So, a past history of being at fault in an accident could result in higher car insurance rates.
 There are other important factors, as well.
-Age, post code, type of vehicle, driving experience, and gender all play a part in how auto insurance companies come up with a quote.
+Age, postal code, type of vehicle, driving experience, and gender all play a part in how auto insurance companies come up with a quote.

 How statistics about gender affect auto insurance rates